stormfireuttam/Major-Project/Lane Detection/Readme.md

 ![image](https://user-images.githubusercontent.com/40880896/120981571-6b594880-c795-11eb-8aa2-722304a28b20.png)

-The code to generate the thresholded binary image is in 'combined_thresh.py', in particular the function `combined_thresh()`.
-For all images in 'test_images/\*.jpg', the thresholded binary version of that image is saved in 'output_images/binary_\*.png'.
+The code to generate the thresholded binary image is in **Thresholding** class, in particular the function `combined_thresh()`.

 ### Perspective transform
 Given the thresholded binary image, the next step is to perform a perspective transform.
 The goal is to transform the image such that we get a "bird's eye view" of the lane, which enables us to fit a curved line to the lane lines (e.g. polynomial fit).
 Another thing this accomplishes is to "crop" an area of the original image that is most likely to have the lane line pixels.

-To accomplish the perspective transform, I use OpenCV's `getPerspectiveTransform()` and `warpPerspective()` functions.
-I hard-code the source and destination points for the perspective transform.
+To accomplish the perspective transform, we use OpenCV's `getPerspectiveTransform()` and `warpPerspective()` functions.
+We hard-code the source and destination points for the perspective transform.
 The source and destination points were visually determined by manual inspection, although an important enhancement would be to algorithmically determine these points.

 Here is the example image, after applying perspective transform:

 ![image](https://user-images.githubusercontent.com/40880896/120981651-7f04af00-c795-11eb-80a3-2c9988196c20.png)

-The code to perform perspective transform is in 'perspective_transform.py', in particular the function `perspective_transform()`.
-For all images in 'test_images/\*.jpg', the warped version of that image (i.e. post-perspective-transform) is saved in 'output_images/warped_\*.png'.
+The code to perform perspective transform is in **PerspectiveTransformation** class, in particular the function `perspective_transform()`.

 ### Polynomial fit
-Given the warped binary image from the previous step, I now fit a 2nd order polynomial to both left and right lane lines.
-In particular, I perform the following:
+Given the warped binary image from the previous step, we now fit a 2nd order polynomial to both left and right lane lines.
+In particular, we perform the following:

 * Calculate a histogram of the bottom half of the image
 * Partition the image into 9 horizontal slices